 The Ministry of Training, Colleges and Universities discloses student-level enrolment-related data it collects from the colleges and universities as required by Statistics Canada in accordance with Section 13 of the Federal Statistics Act.
-This gives MTCU authority to disclose personal information in accordance with s.
+This gives Ministry of Training, Colleges and Universities Act authority to disclose personal information in accordance with s.
 42(1) (e) of FIPPA